andreasduerloo/Advent_of_Code_2023/readme.md

 These are my solutions for the 2023 edition of [Advent of Code](https://adventofcode.com/).

-I see Advent of Code as a great way to become a better programmer.
-My main goal is to score better than the year before, because that would show I have improved as a programmer over the last eleven months.
-This year I want to reach **more than 30 stars** during the event (in other words, before December 26th).
+I see Advent of Code as a great way to become a better programmer (as well as a fun puzzle to share and discuss with friends and colleagues).
+My goal for this year is to score **more than 30 stars** during the event (in other words, before December 26th).

 ## Progress